SherlockZh/BiHu-BasedOnReact/bihu/README.md

 ## Project: BiHu
 This a Q&A website.
-User can pull questions and answers for every question.
+User can post questions and add answers for every question.

 ## Instruction